 Fix the Coupon Amount

 You can set the coupon value here.
 Just enter the value without currency symbol or percentage sign.
-The discount type you selected in the previous step automatically sets the value as a fixed rate or percentage.
+The discount type you selected in the previous step automatically sets the value at a fixed rate or percentage.

 Free shipping via coupon

 Furthermore, you can set a free shipping offer using the coupon code.
-For this, you have to just tick the next check box, ‘Allow free shipping.’
+For this, you have to just tick the next checkbox, ‘Allow free shipping.’

 However, there is one aspect to note here.
 You need to set free shipping method in your shipping zone and choose ‘A valid free shipping coupon’ in Free Shipping settings.

 Coupon expiry date

 You can set the expiry date of the coupon here.
 An important thing to remember is that the expiry happens at 00:00 hours on a set day.
 If you are offering your customers a coupon discount throughout New Year’s day, you have to set January 2nd as the coupon expiry date.

 Discounts coupons are a great way to boost sales in your store, but in certain situations, they can eat into your margins too.
 As expected, WooCommerce allows great options to restrict usage and prevent any undesirable outcomes.

 Firstly, you can set a minimum and maximum spend to apply the coupon.
 The coupon won’t apply outside these spending limits.
 For example, if the minimum spend is $10 and the maximum is $100 for a cart discount, a $9 or a $101 order won’t qualify for the discount.